Otto Müller (painter): Education

-Alongside his passion for painting, Müller also took pleasure in musical improvisation.
-He learnt to play the violin at an early age, played banjo in a band called Burgkapelle and later played mouth organ, together with his friend and former fellow student Helmut Schröder.

 To fund his training at Burg Giebichenstein, Müller was forced to interrupt his studies for lengthy periods on several occasions.
 From 1920 to 1922 and from 1924 to 1925, he worked as a painter in the Leuna works.
-Here, in 1921, he experienced the communist-led revolt known as the March Action at first hand.
-He spent the period of economic depression in 1923 and 1924 on the “waltz”.
+He spent the period of economic depression in 1923 and 1924 as a wandering journeyman.
 In Göttingen, he worked as a stage painter at the Deutsches Theater.
 His journeying took him to Southern Germany, where he found work in Kochel am See on the construction of the Walchensee Hydroelectric Power Station.
-In Munich, he visited the art collections in the city's two major galleries, the Alte Pinakothek and the Neue Pinakothek).

 In 1929, he sat and passed the painter's trade examination with the stage decorator O. Möllhoff in Halle.

 Professional and family life 1930–1945

-Upon completion of his studies, in 1930 Müller entered employment in the paint factory at the Technische Chemikalien- und Compagnie GmbH in Halle.
-He remained there until 1941 as a laboratory technician and departmental manager.
+In 1930, Müller entered employment in the paint factory at the "Technische Chemikalien- und Compagnie GmbH" in Halle as a laboratory technician and departmental manager.